zach-morris/plugin.program.iagl/README.md

-Media files in the skin folder are licensed under the Creative Commons Attribution-ShareAlike 4.0 Unported License You can find the license details [here](http://creativecommons.org/licenses/by-sa/4.0/) Some artwork in this folder is attributed to [Estuary by phil65 (Team Kodi)](https://github.com/phil65/skin.estuary)
+Media files in the skin folder are licensed under the Creative Commons Attribution-ShareAlike 4.0 Unported License You can find the license details [here](http://creativecommons.org/licenses/by-sa/4.0/) Some artwork in this folder is attributed to [Estuary by phil65 (Team Kodi)](https://github.com/phil65/skin.estuary) Some audio files in this folder were provided by [freesound.org](https://freesound.org/help/about/) and are licensed under the Creative Commons license

 IAGL in Action